lt_initdb — database instance initialization tool, it creates a new LightDB database instance

 should find

-its input files to initialize the database cluster.
+its input files to initialize the database instance.
 This is

 normally not necessary.
 You will be told if you need to